Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Findings

-The widespread adoption of Pokémon Go was also cited as an example of how a seemingly \emph{"dorky" }behavior can become socially acceptable when enough people engage in it.
-Users agreed that people would wear headsets outside if the experience is compelling enough, just as there was \emph{"a plague of arms-length phone-holders in every park for a year"} during the height of Pokémon Go's popularity (L25).
-The social acceptability of the behavior was further reinforced when enjoyed in the company of others, as one user noted, \emph{"If you and a friend are doing this together, you're no longer a dork"} (L31).
-These comments suggest that there are people believing that as MR technology becomes more compelling and widely adopted, the social norms surrounding its use in public spaces are likely to evolve.
+The widespread adoption of Pokémon GO was also cited as an example of how a seemingly \dquote{dorky} behavior can become socially acceptable when enough people engage in it.
+Users agreed that people would wear headsets outside if the experience is compelling enough, just as there was \dquote{a plague of arms-length phone-holders in every park for a year} during the height of Pokémon GO's popularity (L25).
+The social acceptability of the behavior was further reinforced when enjoyed in the company of others, as one user noted, \dquote{If you and a friend are doing this together, you're no longer a dork} (L31).
+These comments suggest that there are people who believe that as MR technology becomes more compelling and widely adopted, the social norms surrounding its use in public spaces are likely to evolve.

 However, some others pointed out that the social norm surrounding MR technology in public settings has yet to be established (4/63).
-One user highlighted the difference between the social acceptability of looking at a phone and engaging in MR street play, stating, \emph{"Waving a stick around and shouting fireball while wearing a goofy headset is, at present, still unacceptable"} (L8).
+One user highlighted the difference between the social acceptability of looking at a phone and engaging in MR street play, stating, \dquote{Waving a stick around and shouting fireball while wearing a goofy headset is, at present, still unacceptable} (L8).
 Others suggested that the widespread adoption would require the integration of a popular AR game like Pokémon GO (L11).

-The form factor of the device was identified as a crucial factor in determining the social acceptability of MR street play.
-As one user pointed out, \emph{"This is not the form factor that will change the paradigm.
-The smartphone was...Whoever gets the AR glasses that look like glasses out first wins the game"} (L14).
-Another user doubted the establishment of a new social norm surrounding MR in the reply as \emph{“This will only happen if the devices start to become indistinguishable from a normal pair of glasses"} (L12).
+The form factor of the headset device was identified as a crucial factor in determining the social acceptability of MR street play.
+As one user pointed out, \dquote{This (HoloKit with iPhone) is (yet) not the form factor that will change the paradigm, the smartphone is.
+Whoever gets the AR glasses that look like glasses out first wins the game} (L14).
+Another user doubted the establishment of a new social norm surrounding MR in the reply, stating that \dquote{This will only happen if the devices start to become indistinguishable from a normal pair of glasses} (L12).